-Local bars and restaurants prep for St. Patrick’s Day
+Local bars and restaurants prep for St. Patrick’s day

 FRESNO, Calif.
-(KSEE) – Local bars and restaurants are preparing for St. Patrick’s Day, and are anticipating large crowds.
+(KGPE) – Local bars and restaurants are preparing for St. Patrick’s Day, and are anticipating large crowds.

 It will be a big day for two local bars, The Lincoln Pub & Grub and Full Circle Brewing.